 Having said that, the emerging middle class in Asian countries is growing at an accelerated rate, so not only will that create a shift in Asian retailing in general, it will create a different platform from which the largest Asian retail chains can expand both domestically and globally.

-The second reason why Asian retail companies are not dominating the global retail landscape is because so much of their consuming is local and decentralized.
-Unlike the retail landscape in the U.S., there aren’t massive national retail chains and retail franchises that are duplicated in every city and town of every Asian country.
+The second reason why Asian retail companies are not dominating the global retail landscape is that much of the continent's consumption is local and decentralized.
+Unlike the retail landscape in the U.S., there aren’t massive national retail chains and retail franchises that are duplicated in every city and town.

-Of course the 7-11 convenience store chain is the most ubiquitous Asian based retailer in the U.S. In recent years Japan's UNIQLO fashion retail stores have been expanding in major U.S. cities.
-But for the most part, Asian retailing is found in the car dealerships of auto brands like Nissan, Honda, Hyundai, and Toyota.
-Between the 2009 list of World’s Largest Retailers and the 2010 list, Asian retailers did not grow significantly larger, and in the case of China, Asian retailing actually dropped substantially in global retail rankings.
+Of course, the 7-11 convenience store chain is the most ubiquitous Asian based retailer in the U.S. In recent years Japan's UNIQLO fashion retail stores have been expanding in major U.S. cities.
+But for the most part, Asian retailing is found in the car dealerships of auto brands like Nissan, Honda, Hyundai and Toyota.

-Each year a “Global Powers of Retailing” report is compiled by Deloitte Touche Tohmatsu and STORES Magazine, ranking retailers from all over the world according to total revenue.
-In 2010, the 13th annual list was released, ranking 250 retailers from 32 different countries.
+Each year a “Global Powers of Retailing” report is compiled by Deloitte Touche Tohmatsu, ranking retailers from all over the world according to total revenue.
+In 2018, the annual list was released, ranking 250 retailers from various countries.

-What follows is the largest retail companies with headquarters in Asia - China, Hong Kong, Japan, Russia, South Korea, Taiwan, Thailand, and Turkey.
-(Even though Russia and Turkey are both European and Asian countries, they are included on this Asian list.)
-This 2010 Global Powers of Retailing list reflects the revenue that was generated in 2009, which was still a year of intense global retailing recession.
+What follows is the largest retail companies with headquarters in Asia, such as China, Hong Kong and Japan.
+Even though Russia and Turkey are both European and Asian countries, they are included on this Asian list.
+This 2018 Global Powers of Retailing list reflects the revenue that was generated in 2017.

 Largest Retail Companies in Asia